 Tributes coming in for late artist and musician Jay Bolotin

 Time stopped for Jay in May, when the well-known Cincinnati artist and musician died at age 75.
 He will be remembered by his children Simone and Ezra and his many friends and students.
-And he lives on in his music, his monumental wood sculptures, his woodcuts and his films.
+And he lives on in his music, his mechanical operas, and his woodcut motion pictures.

 The Delmore Recording Society released an album of Jay’s early music in 2018.
 Simone describes it as a collection of haunting folksongs from the 1970s.